 Post-Enrollment Transfer Credit

-Students who are enrolled at OC may receive credit for courses taken at another institution, subject to the following restriction:
+Students who are enrolled at OC may receive credit for courses taken at another institution, subject to the following restrictions:

-- Obtain written approval on a Transfer Request Form before registering for the courses at another institution.
+- Obtain written approval on a Transfer Course Approval Form before registering for the courses at another institution.

-- Approval for courses within the major must come from the Department Chair for that major
+- Approval for courses within the major must come from the Program Chair for that major.

-- Approval for general education courses must come from the Registrar
+- Approval for core curriculum courses must come from the Registrar.

 Limitation of Transfer Credit

-- A course may not be taken at another college or university to replace a grade for any course that has been taken at OC.
+A course may not be taken at another college or university to replace a grade for any course that has been taken at OC except in extraordinary circumstances.